-- A. The no. of trading online voucher applications approved by the Local Enterprise Office in 2019. - B. The no. of those trading online vouchers that were drawn down in 2019.
+- A. The number of trading online voucher applications approved by the Local Enterprise Office in 2021 per 100,000 of population. - B. The number of those trading online vouchers that were drawn down in 2021 per 100,000 of population.

-J3 - No. of mentoring recipients
+J3: Number of mentoring recipients